cdfq384903/MonotonicOptimalBinning/README.md

 #### Arguments
 1. **bins_lib** </br>
 Default: None </br>
 Suggestion: The library which will be clear useless file.
-Suggest</br>
+Suggest using the same value with %init macro.</br>
 The bins_lib argument defines the library which will be clear useless file.
 For example, in MainMonotonicFirstBining.sas script you can try TMPWOE.
 It means bins_summary and exclude file was be deleted on TMPWOE(/home/u60021675/output) of WORK folder.

 #### Output